ChamikaraTDP/docx/Resume-v2.md

 *Computer Society - University of Jaffna &nbsp;&nbsp; Jun 2020-May 2021*

-- Update and maintain computer society website
+- Updated and maintained computer society website and social media pages.
-- Produce designs and image content for flyers and magazines
+- Organized new events and handed over relevant tasks to society members.
-- Organize, delegate relevant tasks to society members
+- Produced designs and image content for flyers and magazines.